MarkMT/fragmentary/README.md

   <% end %>
 <% end %>
 ```
-Internally, the `key` attribute is a string, but the value of the custom option passed to either `cache_fragment` or `cache_child` can be a string or anything that responds to `to_s`.
-Declaring `needs_key` also creates an instance method on your class with the same name as the key, so if you need to access the value of the key from the fragment, instead of writing `fragment.key` you could for example write `fragment.year_of_publication`.
+Internally, the `key` attribute is a string, but the value of the custom option passed to either `cache_fragment` or `cache_child` (`year` in the example above) can be a string or anything that responds to `to_s`.
+Declaring `needs_key` also creates an instance method on your class with the same name as the key, so if you need to access the value of the key from the fragment, instead of writing `fragment.key` you could in this example write `fragment.year_of_publication`.

 ### User Specific Content